kracejic/runningDict/readme.md

 # RunningDict

 This project is fast translator for programmers.
-It is capable of dissasembling camelCases and similar techniques.
-It internaly can use dictd type dictionaries.
+It is capable of dissasembling camelCases, underscore_case and CThisIsClass names.
+It internaly uses dictd-like dictionaries.

 There is extra support for these: